 What are the best practices for capturing tribal knowledge?

 Effective tribal knowledge capture requires systematic documentation during actual work execution, not after-the-fact recreation.
 Use video-first approaches that record operations in real-time, preserving both explicit steps and implicit techniques.
 Enable easy updates by frontline workers who discover improvements, creating living documentation that evolves with operations.
-Implement multilingual capabilities to ensure knowledge transfers across diverse workforces.
+Implement multilingual capabilities to support knowledge transfers across diverse workforces.
 Focus on capturing troubleshooting expertise and decision-making processes, not just routine procedures.
 Create searchable repositories that new operators can access on-demand.
 Most importantly, position knowledge sharing as legacy building, recognizing operators who contribute their expertise.

 How does reducing changeover time impact overall efficiency?